 - Webb's meticulous attention to detail and strategic military tactics create a realistic and immersive reading experience, drawing readers into a world of intergalactic warfare and the relentless pursuit of freedom and justice.

 - Constitution ultimately delivers a thrilling and thought-provoking narrative that explores the enduring legacy of humanity's resilience and determination in the uncharted depths of space.

 It’s 2650, and planet Earth has barely survived an alien attack.
 Now, the aliens are back to annihilate everyone once and for all.
 Humanity’s hope lies with one man and a decommissioned starship.

-Nick Webb’s story is reminiscent of Battle Star Galactica, so it makes for enjoyable reading.
+Nick Webb’s story is reminiscent of Battle Star Galactica, making for enjoyable reading.
 The characters evolve as the story progresses.
-On the whole, it is a good first book for the Legacy Fleet Series.
+On the whole, Constitution: Book 1 of the Legacy Fleet Series is a good first book for the Legacy Fleet Series.

 42. An Innocent Client (Joe Dillard Series Book 1) by Scott Pratt

 - The main character, Joe Dillard, is a complex and morally ambiguous defense attorney who takes on a challenging case that forces him to confront his own values and ethics.